XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchainaccountcreatecommit.md

 ---
 html: xchainaccountcreatecommit.html
 parent: transaction-types.html
-blurb: Create a bridge between two chains.
+blurb: Create an account on one of the chains that the bridge connects.
+This account serves as the bridge entrance for that chain.
 labels:
   - Interoperability
 status: not_enabled